-In CIA-susceptible mice, the serum antibody levels to the type II collagen used for immunization are remarkably high, and importantly, these antibodies cross-react to autologous type II collagen, due to the conserved amino acid sequences of type II collagen.
-Therefore, it is important to determine antibody levels to the heterologous type II collagen used for immunization, but it is more important to determine antibody levels to autologous collagen to accurately correlate antibody levels with the development and severity of arthritis in the CIA model.
+In CIA-susceptible mice, the serum antibody levels to the type II collagen used for immunization are remarkably high.
+Due to the conserved amino acid sequences of type II collage, these antibodies cross-react to autologous type II collagen and induce arthritis.
+While it is important to determine antibody levels to the heterologous type II collagen used for immunization, it is perhaps more important to determine antibody levels to autologous collagen to accurately correlate antibody levels with the development and severity of arthritis in the CIA model.
 Chondrex, Inc. provides complete ELISA kits for assaying mouse IgG antibodies to various species and types of collagen.

 Mouse Anti-Collagen (I & II) IgG Antibody Assay Kit